 Charge Point Installation Grants & Related Incentives

 Whilst it is possible to charge any EV using a standard 3-pin plug, it is very slow.
-So installing a dedicated domestic EV chargepoint is advisable.
-The Government’s Office for Low Emissions Vehicles (OLEV) provides a grant of £350 towards the cost of installing a dedicated EV charger at home.
-Two grants, totalling £1,000 can be applied for.
-To apply, the customer must order the chargepoint through an OLEV-accredited installer, who will generally advise on which type is suitable.
-The installer will deduct the value of the grant from the invoice to the customer.
+So installing a dedicated EV chargepoint is advisable.
+The Government’s Office for Low Emissions Vehicles (OLEV) offers a variety of grant towards the cost of installing dedicated EV chargers, both at home and at workplace premises.
+Details change frequently, so it’s worth checking the latest state of play here.

-In a further advantage, any costs not covered by the vouchers are eligible for 100% Writing Down Allowance in the tax year the installation was carried out, thus reducing taxable profits by whatever proportion of the WDA amount was paid by the business business itself.
+In a further advantage for businesses installing workplace chargepoints, any costs not covered by OLEV are eligible for 100% Writing Down Allowance in the tax year the installation was carried out, thus reducing taxable profits by whatever proportion of the WDA amount was paid by the business itself.

 And a final advantage is that HM Treasury have decided that electricity provided to employees through workplace chargepoints does not count as a “benefit” and is therefore exempt from both employee BiK taxation and employers NICs.
 This parallels the very favourable BiK treatment of EVs themselves.